pojntfx/networked-linux-memsync/docs/main.md

 After the call has been validated by the RPC provider, the actual RPC implementation is executed in a new goroutine to allow for concurrent RPCs, the return and error value of which is then marshalled into JSON and sent back the caller.

-In addition to the RPCs provided by the implementation struct, in order to support closures, a virtual `CallClosure` RPC is also exposed.
+In addition to the RPCs created by analyzing the implementation struct through reflection, to be able to support closures, a virtual `CallClosure` RPC is also exposed.
 This RPC is provided by a separate closure management component, which handles storing references to remote closure implementations:

 ```go
 func (m *closureManager) CallClosure(ctx context.Context, closureID string, args []interface{}) (interface{}, error) {